mit-han-lab/TinyChatEngine/README.md

 ## News

 - **(2023/10)** We extended the support for the coding assistant [Code Llama](#download-and-deploy-models-from-our-model-zoo).
-Feel free to check out!
+Feel free to check out.
-- **(2023/10)** We revised the CUDA backend to support Nvidia GPUs with compute capability >= 6.1 for both server and edge GPUs.
+- **(2023/10)** ⚡We released the new CUDA backend to support Nvidia GPUs with compute capability >= 6.1 for both server and edge GPUs.
 Its performance is also speeded up by ~40% compared to the previous version.
 Feel free to check out!
-- **(2023/09)** We released TinyVoiceChat, a voice chatbot that can be deployed on your edge devices, such as MacBook and Jetson Orin Nano!
+- **(2023/09)** 🔥We released TinyVoiceChat, a voice chatbot that can be deployed on your edge devices, such as MacBook and Jetson Orin Nano.
 Check out our [demo video](https://youtu.be/Bw5Dm3aWMnA?si=CCvZDmq3HwowEQcC) and [step-by-step guide](llm/application/README.md) to deploy it on your device!

 ## Prerequisites